 Your money damages from the original roofer would be $12,000.

-Sometimes a breach can have consequential effects, for instance, the unfinished roof resulting in rain damage to the interior of your house.
+Sometimes a breach of contract can have consequential effects, for instance, the unfinished roof resulting in rain damage to the interior of your house.
 If you can prove the rain damage was a foreseeable consequence of not finishing the roof, the non-performing roofer may have to pay the cost of fixing the rain damage in addition to the cost of completing the job.

 The injured party, however, cannot pile up losses as a result of the breach.
 He or she has a duty to mitigate damages or, in other words, take reasonable steps to limit the extent of injury.
 If, after finding that the roofer will not finish the job, you wait three months before hiring a replacement roofer, the non-performing roofer will probably be able to avoid paying for three months worth of rain damage.
 A reasonable person would probably have had the roof fixed sooner and prevented at least some of the rain damage.